amzn/selling-partner-api-samples/use-cases/merchant-fulfillment/README.md

 return mfn_order.to_json()
 ```

-#### Step-by-step:
-1. **Process the order items:** A loop over all order items is created to execute inventory checks.
-2. **Prepare the request:** Get the orderItem SKU and prepare the database (DynamoDB) request.
-3. **Retrieve the Item from Inventory:** Using the database client, the item is retrieved from inventory table.
-4. **Check stock:** The item stock quantity is checked.
-The order is aborted if quantity is insufficient.
-5. **Calculate Order Weight and Dimensions:** The total order weight and dimensions are calculated and returned as part of the MFN order.

 ### 3 - Get Shipping Service Offers

 Once the inventory is checked and the order is validated for shipping, we use the [GetEligibleShipmentServices](https://developer-docs.amazon.com/sp-api/docs/merchant-fulfillment-api-v0-reference#geteligibleshipmentservices) operation to check for available shipping service offers.

+#### Step-by-step:
+1. **Initialize API Client:** The API client for MFN is initialized using the Refresh Token and the Region.
+2. **Prepare the request:** The request for the getEligibleShipmentServices operation is prepared.
+3. **Call the API:** The MFN Api getEligibleShipmentServices is called using the prepared request.
+4. **Set the shipment service list:** Set the fetched eligible shipment services as part of the order and return it.

 **Java**